alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

 We're highlighting these both mostly to avoid confusion:  If you're interested in monitoring the size of incoming requests or overall incoming bandwidth, use `$request_length`.

-Because `$content_length` is drawn from a request header, it's calculcated by the client and therefore has the potential to be spoofed (in the case of a DDoS attack, for example.)
+Because `$content_length` is drawn from a request header, it's calculated by the client and therefore has the potential to be spoofed (in the case of a DDoS attack, for example.)

 #### `$gzip_ratio`

 If Gzip is enabled on responses, the compression ratio of the response (the ratio between the original and compressed response sizes.)

 Gzip compression is a feature that Nginx provides (through [`ngx_http_gzip_module`](http://nginx.org/en/docs/http/ngx_http_gzip_module.html)) that pipes responses through the [gzip](http://www.gzip.org/) compression software before sending them to the client.
 This can reduce the size of responses by 50% or more and provide a significant outbound bandwidth savings.
-Gzip is extremely fast, but there is still material overhead in the compression process (both in terms of CPU usage and response time), though some of this overhead is recovered in the transfer-time savings from the smaller file.
+Gzip is extremely fast, but there is still material overhead in the compression process (both in terms of CPU usage and response time), though some of this overhead is recovered in the transfer time savings from the smaller file.

 It's a delicate balance to strike so be sure to monitor your resource usage closely if you decide to use gzip compression.